marchtea/mdtogh/descriptions.rst

 mdtogh can **convert** your md files into html files like github does with features belows:

 - toc support
+- custom toc(use one file to be toc)
 - index.html for your book
 - next/prev files link
 - file regexp to select your md files